swrobel/code_tests/fullstack/README.md

 **This should take you about 2.5 hours without all the bonus work.**

-1. Create a Rails 3.2 app that, at a minimum, does the following:
+1. Create a web app app that, at a minimum, does the following:
     * Is hosted on [Heroku](http://heroku.com) (you should be able to use the free plan)
     * Requires an authenticated login to access
     * Consumes the [Twitter API](https://dev.twitter.com/docs/api)